1st Foreign Parachute Heavy Mortar Company: History

 In August 1953, lieutenant Jacques Molinier serves in the 1st Vietnamese Parachute Battalion (1er BPVN).
 Accordingly, he is tasked by the headquarters of Hanoi to form a heavy mortar parachute combat company integrated in the French Foreign Legion and based in Tonkin.
-Created on September 1, 1953, based on elements, mainly artillery specialist of the 1st Foreign Parachute Battalion (1er B.E.P) and 2nd Foreign Parachute Battalion (2e B.E.P); the created combat company is administratively attached to the 1st Foreign Parachute Battalion (1er B.E.P).
+Created on 1 September 1953, based on elements, mainly artillery specialist of the 1st Foreign Parachute Battalion (1er B.E.P) and 2nd Foreign Parachute Battalion (2e B.E.P); the created combat company is administratively attached to the 1st Foreign Parachute Battalion (1er B.E.P).
 The rear base of the company is situated at Quynh Loï, South of Hanoï.

 The first operation launched by the 1st Foreign Parachute Heavy Mortar Company (1re C.E.P.M.L) was to support of the 1st and 2nd Foreign Parachute Battalions.
 The company also made a combat jump alongside Chef de Battalion Marcel Bigeard's 6th Colonial Parachute Battalion.

-On November 21, 1953, Lieutenant Molinier jumped on Dien Bien Phu with the first wave of Operation Castor, at the border Landing Zone (L.Z) Natacha. at 1500, 67 enlisted and officers, as well as 8 Brandt 120mm mortars and 800 rounds of ammunition are dropped on the landing zone.
+On 21 November 1953 Lieutenant Molinier jumped on Dien Bien Phu with the first wave of Operation Castor, at the border Landing Zone (L.Z) Natacha. at 1500, 67 enlisted and officers, as well as 8 Brandt 120 mm mortars and 800 rounds of ammunition are dropped on the landing zone.
 At 1600, the company was in position to fire.
-This company is the first heavy 120mm mortar unit to be dropped in an airborne operation.
+This company is the first heavy 120 mm mortar unit to be dropped in an airborne operation.
 The 1st Foreign Parachute Heavy Mortar Company had packed the mortars in alvéoles type compartments about 3 to 4 meters in diameter.
-Following the drop, the company received another drop of a supplementary 4 120mm mortars to make the total count of 12 120mm mortars available with 99 officers, warrant officers, non-commissioned officers and legionnaires.
+Following the drop, the company received another drop of a supplementary 4 120 mm mortars to make the total count of 12 120 mm mortars available with 99 officers, warrant officers, non-commissioned officers and legionnaires.

-On March 12, 1954, Lieutenant Molinier was wounded during a recon operation conducted with the 1st Foreign Parachute Battalion 1er BEP on “Béatrice”.
+On 12 March 1954 Lieutenant Molinier was wounded during a recon operation conducted with the 1st Foreign Parachute Battalion 1er BEP on “Béatrice”.
 Wounded by a dozen of pieces of shrapnel in the back and face, he is carried to the underground hospital of commandant-doctor Paul-Henri Grauwin, who had him evacuated by plane to Hanoi.
 For the officer, the Battle of Dien Bien Phu is over.
-Molinier passes command of the company to Lieutenant Paul Turcy who is killed on March 14, 1954.
+Molinier passes command of the company to Lieutenant Paul Turcy who is killed on 14 March 1954.
 Accordingly, Lieutenant Erwan Bergot assumes interim command of the company until the parachute support of Lieutenant Jean Singland.
-On May 7, 1954, the final assault commenced and the French Foreign Legion fired their mortars in all directions during the defence.
+On 7 May 1954 the final assault commenced and the French Foreign Legion fired their mortars in all directions during the defence.

-On June 1, the 1st Foreign Parachute Heavy Mortar Company was dissolved.
+On 1 June the 1st Foreign Parachute Heavy Mortar Company was dissolved.
 In its eight-month existence, the company fired more than 30,000 rounds and endured heavy losses: 24 killed, 43 wounded.
 At the liberation of the prisoners from the Viet-minh camps, only 17 had survived.
 Following the dissolution of the company, Lieutenant Molinier assumed command of the Command and Support Company (C.C.S) of the 1st Foreign Parachute Battalion (1er B.E.P).